-Indicator 3.3.2LS Records of binding agreements\ are maintained.
+Indicator 3.3.2 Records of binding agreements\ are maintained.

-Indicator 3.3.3LS The binding agreement\ contains the provision for monitoring by Indigenous Peoples\ of The Organization's\ compliance with its terms and conditions.
+Indicator 3.3.3 The binding agreement\ contains the provisions for monitoring by indigenous peoples\ of The Organization's\ compliance with its terms and conditions including provision for the delegation of monitoring function to a third party of their own choice.